Menu

 We recommend you choose high-efficiency LEDs for maximum savings with LED conversion.

-2. Lumen Brightness
+2. Lumens and Brightness

 So much goes into picking the right fixture to achieve that perfect balance of light levels and light balance.
 Knowing what you need can make the difference between success and failure.